mdlemay/m-lemays-org-website/content/post/gardening/index.md

 A fun aspect of backyard gardening is the ability to grow unusual and heirloom varieties of plants that are too delicate or esoteric for stores to stock.
 We grow both a vegetable garden as well as a small "orchard" with a wide variety of fruits.
 This also has the benefit of spacing out harvests based on when each type of fruit ripens.
-The mild weather West of the Cascades opens up a wide selection of fruit trees and vines.
+The mild weather west of the Cascades opens up a wide selection of fruit trees and vines.
 This was especially exciting for me having grown up browsing garden nursery catalogs and realizing how few types of fruits can tolerate Wisconsin's winters.

-Local garden nurseries offer many vegetable seedlings, but we grow most of our plants from seed to gain access to an even wider assortment and to minimize costs.
+Local garden nurseries offer many vegetable seedlings, but we grow most of our plants from seed (starting them in our garage) to gain access to an even wider assortment and to minimize costs.
 A heating mat seems to increase germination rates (e.g. https://territorialseed.com/products/heat-mat-electra-grow), and we use a grow light to make up for a dearth of sunny windowsills in our house (e.g. https://www.homedepot.com/p/ViaVolt-2-ft-4-Bulb-T5-High-Output-Copper-Fluorescent-Grow-Light-Fixture-V24/202985194).
 I like to support our local seed suppliers such as https://territorialseed.com/, but I still also put in orders to another one